IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/about.md

 - a user interface for interacting with the Impex [Wordpress REST API](https://developer.wordpress.org/rest-api/).

+- a [CLI](./impex-cli.md) for importing and exporting data from the commandline.
+You can use the [CLI](./impex-cli.md) to interact with a remote wordpress installation.

 - an easy way to extend the import/export capabilities by third party plugins based on Wordpress [actions](https://developer.wordpress.org/plugins/hooks/actions/) and [filters](https://developer.wordpress.org/plugins/hooks/filters/)

 ![Impex UI](./impex-screenshot.png)